Music: Building A Treehouse

 -

-The current EARLY BIRD price will remain in place until 31st December 2025.
-The prices will rise on 1st January 2026 to the full amounts.
-There will also be a late booking charge incurred for any bookings made after 1st May 2026, so we recommend booking well in advance (and frankly, it also really helps us with our event planning to know who is coming, so please… JF DO IT NOW!!!).
+Yes, there will be a late booking charge incurred for any bookings made after 1st May 2026, so we recommend booking well in advance (and frankly, it also really helps us with our event planning to know who is coming, so please… JF DO IT NOW!!!).

 -